 If you are struggling financially or have any questions about the above information, please contact your Murdoch Guild Student Assist team:

 Domestic Undergraduate Student Assist Officer: Hazel 9360 7350 / H.Mangazva@murdochguild.com.au

 International Student Assist Officer: Malena 9360 6419 / firstname.lastname@example.org

 Postgraduate Student Assist Officer: Mark 9360 6585 / email@example.com

 The book subsidy scheme is administered at the beginning of each semester.

 The scheme provides bookshop vouchers to the value of either $150 or $200 to a number of eligible students who are struggling financially.
 Unfortunately, due to Commonwealth funding restrictions, this scheme is only available to domestic students.

 A supply of non-perishable food is available in the Murdoch Guild Student Assist Office to students struggling financially.
 Please contact Student Assist to find out more about this scheme and to check your eligibility.
+The opening hours for Foodbank are 8.30 AM to 4 PM on standard University working days.
 The Guild Foodbank is kindly supported by UniBank.

 July to October each year, the Australian Tax Office provides The Murdoch Guild with trained volunteers to complete tax returns with students.
 Appointments must be booked in advance through the Student Assist office – This program will start again in July 2018.